helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor2-mod-list.md

 : Tier 2 - Very Important

 Installation Note
-: Since I also use Ultimate Character Overhaul, I delete `P_VisasBB.tpc`, `P_VisasH01.tpc/.tga`, `P_VisasHD01.tpc/.tga`, and `P_VisasHD02.tpc/.tga` from the override so this mod's .dds-based files will load.
+: Since I also use Ultimate Character Overhaul, I delete `P_VisasBB.tpc`, `P_VisasH01.tpc/.tga`, `P_VisasHD01.tpc/.tga`, and `P_VisasHD02.tpc/.tga` from the override, so this mod's .dds-based files will load.

 ---